DioxusLabs/dioxus/README.md

 Leptos is a library for building fullstack web-apps, similar to SolidJS and SolidStart.
 The two libraries share similar goals on the web, but have several key differences:

 - **Reactivity model**: Leptos uses signals to drive both reactivity and rendering, while Dioxus uses signals just for reactivity.
 For managing re-renders, Dioxus uses a highly optimized VirtualDOM to support desktop and mobile architectures.
-Both Dioxus and Leptos are extremely fast.
-Under the hood, Dioxus leverages [sledgehammer_bindgen](https://github.com/ealmloff/sledgehammer_bindgen), a low-level runtime that brings performance very close to Vanilla JS.
+Both Dioxus and Leptos are extremely fast and comparable to the fastest web frameworks.

 - **Different scopes**: Dioxus provides renderers for web, desktop, mobile, LiveView, and more.
 We also maintain community libraries and a cross-platform SDK.
 Leptos has a tighter focus on the fullstack web with features that Dioxus doesn't have like islands, `<Form />` components, and other web-specific utilities.